-What Steven Cohen Did With His Wealth In Q2
+What Steven Cohen Did With His Personal Wealth On Q2

 Steven Cohen’s Point72 Asset Management recently disclosed its long equity stakes for the second quarter of the year.
 After more than 960 stock purchases and sales, the fund’s equity portfolio’s value fell slightly, from $14.67 billion as of the end of the first quarter, to $14.43 billion by the end of the first half of the year.